VoltDB/voltdb-client-php/README.md

 this, you have to modify the makefile in the C++ client library to remove "-O3" from the compiler flags.

+If the C++ compiler fails to build with the error message "cannot find -lboost_thread-mt".
+You have to modify the makefile to change the compiler flags "-lboost_system-mt" and "-lboost_thread-mt".
+Changing them to "-lboost_system" and "-lboost_thread" respectively.

 To prepare the PHP extension for building, first execute the following command,

     phpize